merkdirwas1/Studienprojekt-TE-3/README.md

 To answer this question, I examined the LogMe scores in different size groups to see if there were any indicators of how size affects the score.
 ![SIZE](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/newplot(8).png)

-The figure shows the range of LogMe scores where one task from one size group is the intermediate task and one task from another group is the target task.
-It shows that there are only small differences when the intermediate task group changes.
-Only if the target task is in a different group does the range change.
-It also shows that most values are below 0, shifting to the left as the target task gets smaller.
-It also shows that if the target task is tiny, the range of LogMe scores increases to over 1300.
+The figure illustrates the range of LogMe scores at which one task from one size group is the intermediate task and one task from another group is the target task.
+The findings indicate that when the intermediate task group is altered, there is only a marginal difference in the results.
+The range is subject to alteration in instances where the target task belongs to a different group.
+Furthermore, the data indicates that the majority of values are below 0, with a concomitant shift to the left as the target task becomes more modest in scope.
+Furthermore, it has been demonstrated that in the case of a relatively modest target task, the range of LogMe scores is shown to increase to a value in excess of 1300.

-To investigate further, I would like to examine the distribution of LogMe scores.
+In order to conduct a more thorough investigation, it is necessary to examine the distribution of LogMe scores.
 This is defined as the maximum minus the minimum LogMe score for each target task.
-To see if the size of the target task has an impact on the scores, I plot this in correlation with the size of the task.
+In order to ascertain whether the magnitude of the target task exerts an influence on the scores, a correlation is plotted between the size of the task and the scores.
 ![SIZE](https://github.com/merkdirwas1/Studienprojekt-TE-3/blob/main/images/spread-gr%C3%B6%C3%9Fe.png)

 It shows that the plot converges at 0, and that the range of possible logMe scores increases as the size decreases.
 Therefore, larger tasks have a smaller spread than smaller ones.
 This figure has been filtered because some tasks produce LogMe scores over 100, which causes compression and makes it difficult to read.